One killed in apartment fire at Trump Tower in New York

-NEW YORK (Reuters) - One man was killed and four firefighters received minor injuries in an apartment fire on the 50th floor of Trump Tower in New York on Saturday, in a blaze that was quickly extinguished, fire officials said.
+NEW YORK (Reuters) - One man was killed and six firefighters received minor injuries in an apartment fire on the 50th floor of Trump Tower in New York on Saturday, in a blaze that was quickly extinguished, fire officials said.

-The victim, 67, was found unresponsive and unconscious in the apartment and was pronounced dead at an area hospital, police said.
+The victim, Todd Brassner, 67, was found unresponsive and unconscious in his 50th floor apartment and was pronounced dead at an area hospital, police said.

+No information about the cause of the fire was available late Saturday night.

 U.S. President Donald Trump, who has an office and a private residence in the midtown Manhattan structure, was not in the building at the time.